feelerfolg-webdesign/server-php-info/readme.txt

 = Is it safe to display such detailed server information? =

 Yes, it’s safe.
-The WP PHP Server Info plugin only displays this data for administrators - users with “manage_options” permission.
+The Server PHP Info plugin only displays this data for administrators - users with “manage_options” permission.
 This data is not made public or shared with third parties.
 Nevertheless, as an admin you should always ensure that your login is secure.

 == Disclaimer ==